Massive Digital Over-the-Air Computation for Communication-Efficient Federated Edge Learning

-From Fig. \ref{FigWTb}, we can observe that the NMSE decreases due to the increase in the sparsity ratio.
-In addition, the NMSE of ``MD-AirComp (6, 20, 15), $M=8$" is better than that of ``MD-AirComp (6, 20, 1), $M=1$", which verifies the performance improvement shown in Fig. \ref{FigTAa}.
-Furthermore, the NMSE of ``MD-AirComp (6, 20, 20), $M=4$" is the best due to more observations.
-Although the NMSE of ``MD-AirComp (6, 20, 15), $M=8$" is smaller than -10\,dB when the training rounds is larger than 200, its test accuracy is as good as the PA scheme due to the error correction property of FL.
+From Fig. \ref{FigWTb}, we can observe that NMSE decreases due to the increase in the sparsity ratio.
+In addition, NMSE of ``MD-AirComp (6, 20, 15), $M=8$" is better than that of ``MD-AirComp (6, 20, 1), $M=1$", which verifies the performance improvement shown in Fig. \ref{FigTAa}.
+Furthermore, NMSE of ``MD-AirComp (6, 20, 20), $M=4$" is the best due to more observations.
+Although NMSE of ``MD-AirComp (6, 20, 15), $M=8$" is smaller than -10\,dB when the training rounds is more than 200, its test accuracy is as good as the PA scheme due to the error correction property of FL.

 Fig. \ref{FigKE} illustrates the $K_a$ estimation error.
 We consider the probability mass function (PMF) of the majority voting (MV) method and the mean estimation (ME) method for different MD-AirComp schemes.
 Note that the PMF results are calculated based on one realization of the scheme and on 1000 samples (training rounds).
 It is obvious that the MV method estimates $K_a$ much better than the ME scheme.
 Furthermore, due to the worse NMSE performance, the $K_a$ estimation error of ``MD-AirComp (6, 20, 15), $M=1$" is much worse than that of ``MD-AirComp (6, 20, 15), $M=8$".
 Furthermore, Table \ref{TableSNR} compares the performance of ``MD-AirComp (6, 20, 20), $M=4$" scheme under various SNRs.
 It can be observed that the proposed MD-AirComp scheme still works well in low SNR, i.e., $\text{SNR}=0$\,dB or $5$\,dB, with a negligible loss in the test accuracy.